tensorflow/tensorflow/tensorflow/tensorboard/http_api.md

 ## Notes

-All returned values, histograms, audio, and images are returned in the order they were written by Tensorflow (which should correspond to increasing `wall_time` order, but may not necessarily correspond to increasing step count if the process had to restart from a previous checkpoint).
+All returned values, histograms, audio, and images are returned in the order they were written by TensorFlow (which should correspond to increasing `wall_time` order, but may not necessarily correspond to increasing step count if the process had to restart from a previous checkpoint).